shreddism/TheSaturnCollection/README.md

 ### Using Other Filters

-In most cases, the multifilter should be the only non-transform cursor-modifying filter enabled.
+In most cases, ONE multifilter should be the only non-transform cursor-modifying filter enabled.
 If using interpolation, it's ill-advised to use another interpolator.

 This means something like "Hover Distance Limiter" is completely fine, because it doesn't modify a cursor position.
 In fact, a lot of issues when taking the pen away from the tablet on certain tablets (Wacom PTK-x70) when using certain filters are fixed by using "Hover Distance Limiter" and leaving everything to default except checking the "Use Near Proximity Cutoff" setting.